cloudflare/cloudflare-docs/content/workers/wrangler/api.md

 *   `dispose()` {{<type>}}() => Promise\<void>{{</type>}}

     *   Terminates the underlying `workerd` process.
     *   Call this after the platform proxy is no longer required by the program.
-If you are running a long running process (such as a dev server) that can indefinitely make use of the proxy, you don't need to call this function.
+If you are running a long running process (such as a dev server) that can indefinitely make use of the proxy, you do not need to call this function.

 {{</definitions>}}